-Provision of Support for Outside Directors of the Board and Outside Audit & Supervisory Board Members
+Provision of Support for Independent Directors of the Board and Independent Audit and Supervisory Board Members

-Outside Directors of the Board
+Independent Directors of the Board

-The Administrators of the Board of Directors provide various forms of support to ensure outside Directors are able to appropriately oversee the performance of Executive Directors.
+The Administrators of the Board of Directors provide various forms of support to ensure independent Directors are able to appropriately oversee the performance of Executive Directors.
 This support includes advance briefings on agenda items to be discussed at the Board of Directors meetings and the provision of relevant supporting information.

-Outside Audit & Supervisory Board Members
+Independent Audit and Supervisory Board Members

-Standing Audit & Supervisory Board members and assistants to Audit & Supervisory Board members provide necessary support to outside Audit & Supervisory Board members to ensure the appropriate and prompt conduct of audits.
-Such support includes sharing materials and agenda items discussed at important meetings that outside Audit & Supervisory Board members did not attend.
-Subsidiaries with a standing Audit & Supervisory Board members to the Audit & Supervisory Board members themselves visit subsidiaries and interview management to check on business conditions.
+Standing Audit and Supervisory Board members and assistants to Audit and Supervisory Board members provide necessary support to Independent Audit and Supervisory Board Members to ensure the appropriate and prompt conduct of audits.
+Such support includes sharing materials and agenda items discussed at important meetings that Independent Audit and Supervisory Board Members did not attend.
+Subsidiaries with a standing Audit and Supervisory Board member provide reports to the Audit and Supervisory Board of the Company.
+Furthermore, the Audit and Supervisory Board members themselves visit subsidiaries and interview management to check on business conditions.